DoubleBB/bb_rs_erasure/README.md

-# bb_rs_erasure
-Reed-Solomon code implementation for erasure coding
+# Reed-Solomon code implementation for erasure coding

   I know you know more about Reed-Solomon codes than these short introduction,